Zhihua-PredictionModel/Electric-Circuit-Model/README.md

 The same codes can also be directly downloaded from Takayasu Lab, Tokyo Institute of Technology, by the following link: http://www.smp.dis.titech.ac.jp/en/

-If you meet any problem, please do not hesitate to contact me for further help through the following contact information:
+If you meet any problem, please do not hesitate to contact me for further help through the following contact information
 E-mail: zhong.z.af@m.titech.ac.jp